 Full nodes give the most control over your funds, and are typically used to power services which interact with the blockchain.
 For most everyday users these are overkill.

-part 3we'll cover how to keep your funds safe and secure.
+In part 3 we'll cover how to keep your funds safe and secure.